jgscott/learnR/citytemps/citytemps.md

 dispersion of a single quantitative variable.
 You will also learn how to change some of the default plot settings in R, like changing the axis labels or the number of breaks in a histogram.

-**Reflection Problems**

-1. Sketch the histogram of a variable for which its standard deviation is a good measure of spread.
-2. Sketch the histogram of a variable for which its standard deviation is a poor measure of spread.
-4. In the section on standardization, when discussing coverage/prediction intervals we wrote "If we were to repeatedly sample single observations from this dataset completely at random, about 50% of the time they would fall into this interval by construction.
-This usually isn't so useful by itself, but if we think about trying to predict the temperature on some random day in the future, we might expect the temperature on that future day to lie in the same interval with probability 0.50."
-Give one reason why we might *not* expect that to be the case.
-5. Visit www.zillow.com and pull up any house for sale in Austin.
-Find Zillow's predicted sale price for that house (the "Zestimate") and its range.
-These are coverage/prediction intervals, although Zillow is a little coy about the probability attached to them.
-Let's assume they are 90% intervals.
-Would a 90% coverage interval for the sale price of a randomly selected Austin house be wider or narrower than Zillow's interval for your house?
-Why?

 ----------

 Data files: